Travel Photography Tips: Improve Your Photos in 2026

 Spending more time at a location will also give you time to play around with angles and settings.
 Some of my favorite images have come out of this exploration rather than getting the shot I planned initially.

-If someone is every in the way of a shot I’m shooting I always wait as well.
+If someone is ever in the way of a shot I’m shooting I always wait as well.
 I have seen some photographers shoo people away but our job as photographers is to wait for the right shot.

 10. Learn Your Camera Settings

-If you’re shooting on auto you will not have complete control over your final image.
 While auto mode is great to start shooting on it’s important to learn how ISO, aperture, and shutter speed affect your final image.
 You’ll also want to ensure you are shooting photos on RAW instead of JPEG.
 This gives you more flexibility when editing in post-processing.

 Shooting photos at night?